Postage stamps and postal history of Lebanon: Postage stamps before 1914

 We can confirm that the first stamps appeared in Lebanon through letters from Europe.
 The first French, Turkish, Ostrich, Russian, Egyptian, British, and German postal stamps used in Lebanon dated back to 1857, 1863, 1864, 1865, 1870, 1873, and 1900 respectively.
 The Turkish postal system had around 200 post offices in the region.

 In February 1872, Egypt closed its postal offices in Lebanon.
 And from 1885, the remaining foreign postal administrations (with the exception of the German administration who followed them in 1900) overprinted the stamps in Turkish piastres.
-After the great spread of foreign postal offices and levant postal stamps, world war I emerged and led the Ottoman administration to shut down all foreign postal offices.
+After the great spread of foreign postal offices and levant postal stamps, World War I emerged and led the Ottoman administration to shut down all foreign postal offices.
 This was the end of the emission of postage stamps special to the Levant.

 The use of postage stamps between 1914 and 1918

 During this period, Lebanon was exclusively using Ottoman stamps.
 The Ottoman administration had more than 200 post offices spread throughout the territory.
 Therefore, the postal service was efficient, despite its only limitation being that the service was exclusively terrestrial.

-Due to the advent of the war, the issue of new ottoman stamps was complicated, if not impossible, so the decision of using obsolete postage stamps was taken, overprinting the year of the reissuing in a half moon under a star.
-This was the only way found t make postage stamps always available in the Ottoman territory before the issue of new ordinary stamps in march 1916 in Vienna.
+Due to the advent of the war, the issue of new Ottoman stamps was complicated, if not impossible, so the decision of using obsolete postage stamps was taken, overprinting the year of the reissuing in a half moon under a star.
+This was the only way found t make postage stamps always available in the Ottoman territory before the issue of new ordinary stamps in March 1916 in Vienna.

-Nevertheless, overprinted stamps continued to be used in all the ottoman territories including Lebanon, until the end of September 1918, the beginning of the ottoman withdrawal from Lebanon.
+Nevertheless, overprinted stamps continued to be used in all the Ottoman territories including Lebanon, until the end of September 1918, the beginning of the Ottoman withdrawal from Lebanon.

-Even after raising of the French flag on the nowadays known as the Lebanese territory, the operational infrastructure still depended on the British army, one of witch was the postal service.
+Even after raising of the French flag on what nowadays known as the Lebanese territory, the operational infrastructure still depended on the British army, one of which was the postal service.
 So the use of British stamps was adopted (starting in October 1918) after the adoption of the old pre-payment postal system.
 Indeed, from November of this year, the stamps overprinted E.E.F (Egyptian Expeditionary Forces) were available for use by the British occupying forces in the former Turkish territories.
 From that moment, for approximately one year, the E.E.F stamps were used in all French occupied territories, including Lebanon, until 1920, after the issue of French stamps in November 1919.